JacobHelwig/covdepGE/README.md

-Further suppose that the conditional dependence structure of **X** is not homogeneous across the individuals, and is instead a continuous function of the extraneous covariates **Z**.
+Further suppose that the conditional dependence structure of **X** is not homogeneous across the individuals, and is instead a continuous function of the extraneous covariates **Z**(1).
 Then, this methodology aims to estimate a graph for each of the individuals, possibly unique to the individual, such that similar estimates are made for those who are similar to one another in terms of the extraneous covariates.

-For an example application, see , wherein the sample was composed of healthy and cancerous individuals,
+For an example application, see (1), wherein the sample was composed of healthy and cancerous individuals,
 **x**<sub>1</sub>, ..., **x**<sub>8</sub> were protein expression levels
 of 8 genes, and **Z** was the copy number variation of a gene **z**